 Safer than Nuclear – Renewable Energy, Natural Gas, Energy Efficiency

-“In 88 minutes, the sun provides 470 exajoules of , as much as humanity consumes in a year.”
-In Scientific American, Ramez Naam adds, “In 112 hours – less than five days – it provides 36 zettajoules of – as much energy as is contained in all proven reserves of oil, coal, and gas on this planet.”
+“In 88 minutes, the sun provides 470 exajoules of energy, as much energy as humanity consumes in a year.”
+In Scientific American, Ramez Naam adds, “In 112 hours – less than five days – it provides 36 zettajoules of energy – as much energy as is contained in all proven reserves of oil, coal, and gas on this planet.”

-As nations around the world rethink their plans for nuclear energy, better alternatives are seen in energy efficiency, energy, gas, smart grid, and intelligent energy management.
+As nations around the world rethink their plans for energy, better alternatives are seen in energy efficiency, renewable energy, gas, smart grid, and intelligent energy management.

 Such dangers should give us pause in the where over 100 plants were built pre-1977 with 40-year target lives.
 59 of those plants have had their licenses extended to 60 years.
 The nuclear industry has campaigned to stretch these to 80-year licenses.
 In almost all cases, like Japan, the spent rods are stored onsite in U.S. plants.
 Some U.S. reactors are located near major earthquake faults.